Mattlister/designandconquer/README.md

   immediately be drawn in from the offset.
 The images flip when hovered over which then displays the coloured background with Location and
   Information.

-* When "The Location" option is selected, it displays a map which is a central point of the holiday destination.
-Click on the add marker button and markers for available holiday locations will be displayed.
-The user instantly knows whats happening.
-They hover over the image so if it was Yosamite for instance and they click on location.
-They have 3 climbs they can experience with Design and Conquer.
-To get a taste of what the site offers, if they choose "Information", some content on the modal which pops up explains what the adventure holds in store.
+* When "The Location" option is selected, it displays a map which is the central point of that holiday destination.
+Click on the "add marker" button and markers for each holiday location will be displayed.
+The user instantly knows where they can go.

+* They then hover over the image so if it was Yosamite for instance and they click on location.
+They have 3 climbs they can experience with Design and
+  Conquer.
+It's just quick to use.

+* To get a taste of what the site offers, if they choose "Information" on the back of the flipped image, some content on the modal which pops up explains what the adventure holds in store.
 There's also a video which when clicked showcases a users experience of that holiday.
 Once watched and chosen, they can go to the "What We Do and How to Book" below the header which again, showcases a users video with various adventures into a showreel.
 There's then a "Booking Here" button under the video which displays a booking form.
 The user can fill it in with some brief information and once done, they click on the "Submit" button and that's when the holiday